Front Row (L-R): Peggy Pesterfield, Dawn Robinson

 - Doctoral Degree from Liberty University in Lynchburg, VA

-Dr. Ringstaff is married to Heather Ringstaff who is a math teacher.
-They have three wonderful children, son – Colby – age 8 and twin daughters, Jayden and Jordan – age 7.
+Dr. Ringstaff is married to Heather Ringstaff, a math teacher at Cleveland High School.
+They have three wonderful children, 11 year old son, Colby and 10 year old twin daughters, Jayden and Jordan.